open-ephys/ONI/source/api/liboni/onidriver.rst

     Destroys the driver translator context and frees its resources.

-    :param driver_ctx: Handle to the open context to destroy
+    :param driver_ctx: Handle to the open context to destroy.

     :return: 0 on success otherwise see :ref:`onidef_error_codes`.